 Wisconsin Small Estate Affidavit | Transfer by Affidavit

-Any heir, trustee, or guardian of the Decedent, or a personal representative who is named in the Decedent’s will, is qualified under state law to use a Wisconsin Small Estate Affidavit.
-The purpose of this Affidavit is to legally empower these parties to acquire the portion of the Decedent’s estate that they are lawfully owed.
-When filling out the Affidavit, it should be kept in mind that the mandatory guidelines (as found below) must be respected, otherwise the offending party will be in breach of the state’s Small Estate laws.
+The Wisconsin Small Estate Affidavit is a legal form that is used to transfer the estate of a person that recently died to another individual, who is typically blood-related.
+The form provides an alternative to the probate process, which is a notoriously lengthy and complex process.
+Any heir, trustee, or guardian of the decedent, or a personal representative who is named in the decedent’s will, is qualified under state law to use an affidavit.
+The purpose of the form is to legally empower these parties to acquire the portion of the decedent’s estate that they are lawfully owed.
+When filling out the affidavit, it should be kept in mind that the mandatory guidelines (as found below) must be respected, otherwise, the offending party could be in breach of the state’s Small Estate laws.

 Laws & Required Conditions